SeriousOldMan/Simulator-Controller/Documentation/Constants Reference.md

 One global configuration map exists for simulator controller, which define the capabilities, the controller mapping and the configuration of all active plugins.

 #### *kSimulatorConfiguration*
 The global configuration map.
-This map is read from *kSimulatorConfigurationFile* and the content is maintained by the setup tool (*)
+This map is read from *kSimulatorConfigurationFile* and the content is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 ***